Anderson's Blockhouse |

 Russell County:

 near Belfast Mills: Capt.
 Daniel Smith's Fort (1774), a settlers' fortified home located on Indian Creek.
-A state highway marker naming it Fort Christian is in error (see Glade Hollow Fort listed below).
+The state marker naming it Fort Christian is in error (see Glade Hollow Fort listed below).

-Elk Garden: Elk Garden Fort (1774 - 1794), a colonial militia stockaded defense.
-Elk Garden Methodist Church is next to the site.
+Elk Garden: Elk Garden Fort (1774 - 1794), a colonial militia stockaded defense commanded by Capt.
+John Kinkead.
+The present Elk Garden Methodist Church is next to the presumed site.
+State marker located on US 19 about eight miles east of Lebanon.
+(FORT WIKI)

 near Castlewood: Bush's Fort (unknown date), a settlers' fort that was possibly the same structure as Russell's Fort.